spectrum-health-systems/Outpost31/README.md

 There are three type of branches in this repository:

 * [main](https://github.com/spectrum-health-systems/Outpost31)
   This is about as "stable" as Outpost31 is going to get, and is the version that is included in the same version number of Tingen.
+Even the `main` branch of Outpost31 is considered a development version, so it may contain broken/incomplete functionality!

   For example, ***Release 24.7*** *of Tingen* includes ***Release 24.7*** **of Outpost31**